The ABC’s Of An Assignment For The Benefit Of Creditors

 Either the Assignor, the Assignee, or any creditor of the Assignor may file a petition to appoint the Assignee as receiver of the assets of the Assignor.
 That petition, filed with the clerk of the superior court, must include a copy of the assignment; the schedules of assets and liabilities; and a request for the court to fix the amount of the receiver’s bond.

-The amount of the bond may be fairly low, since the Assignor selected the Assignee based on trustworthiness.
+The amount of the bond may be low, since the Assignor selected the Assignee based on faith in the trustworthiness and integrity of the Assignee.
 If circumstances change, the Court can increase the amount of the bond as appropriate.

 The superior court will then appoint the Assignee as general receiver of the Assignor’s property upon the filing of the petition.